Sharp upper tail behavior of line ensembles via the tangent method: Monotonicity proofs assumption verification

 \begin{proof}[Proof of Proposition~\ref{p.stationarity and bg}] For $t>0$, the existence of the line ensemble and that it possesses the $H_t$-Brownian Gibbs property is stated in \cite[Theorem~2.15]{corwin2016kpz}. \cite{amir2011probability} gives that $x\mapsto\h_1(x)+x^2$ is stationary, but not the lower curves (or the whole ensemble).
 The latter assertion is proved in \cite[Corollary~1.13]{nica2021intermediate}.

 For the parabolic Airy line ensemble $\cP$, that it possesses the Brownian Gibbs property is \cite[Theorem~3.1]{corwin2014brownian}, and the stationarity of $\cP_1(x)+x^2$ is \cite[Theorem~4.3]{prahofer2002PNG}.
-For stationarity of the lower curves, we could not find an explicit reference in the literature, but it follows from the same stationarity for the KPZ line ensemble and its convergence to the parabolic Airy line ensemble as proven in \cite[Theorem~2.2(4)]{quastel2022convergence} or \cite[Theorem~3]{virag2020heat}. \end{proof}
+Stationarity of the entire ensemble $(i,x)\mapsto\cP_i(x)+x^2$ follows from the fact that it is determinantal and its correlation kernel as given in \eqref{e.extended airy kernel} is stationary, i.e., depends on only $t-s$; this suffices since the finite dimensional distributions form a separating class for continuous line ensembles (see e.g., \cite[Lemma 3.1]{dimitrov2021characterization}). \end{proof}

 Next we verify that the KPZ line ensemble and the parabolic Airy line ensemble satisfy Assumption~\ref{as.tails} with $\beta=\frac{3}{2}$.

 \begin{theorem}[Theorem~1.11 of \cite{corwin2018kpz} and Theorem~1.3 of \cite{ramirez2011beta}] For any $t_0>0$, there exist $c_1 \geq c_2 > 0$ and $\theta_0$ such that, for any $t\in [t_0, \infty]$, $x\in\R$, and $\theta \geq \theta_0$,